Charpollo/LEOS-RO/flight-rules/physics.md

 - Real gravitational dynamics (no cheating!)
 - Accurate collision detection and debris generation
 - NASA Standard Breakup Model for realistic fragmentation
-- Support for 750+ simultaneous orbiting objects at 60 FPS
+- Support for 15,000+ simultaneous orbiting objects at 30-60 FPS
-- Elliptical and circular orbit support
+- Elliptical and circular orbit support (e = 0 to 0.75)

 ## Physics Constants